Bachelor of Science in Health Sciences

 Helping others achieve a higher quality of life through health and wellness.

 The Bachelor of Science in Health Sciences is designed for students who are interested in working in the healthcare industry.
 The multi-disciplinary curriculum provides learning experiences in laboratory, classroom, and out-of-classroom settings with a focus on human anatomy and physiology, body mechanics, wellness interventions and strategies, and health care systems.
 Students are prepared for entry-level service positions and establish a foundation for further study in areas such as nursing, physical therapy, allied health, or other wellness careers.
-All health sciences students complete a health-focused internship as part of their major.
-Students have the option of focusing their interests in biology, chemistry, health, or wellness through upper division requirements and electives.
+Students have the option of focusing their interests in biology, chemistry, health, or wellness through upper division requirements and electives, as well as internship opportunities.

 Learn more about the B.S. in Health Sciences Degree